Greasemonkey: Fix links to PDFs in Bank Hapoalim

 Haaretz Premium Bypass Userscript POC

-Haaretz site became paywalled a couple of months ago, allowing reading 10 “premium” articles before requiring payment.
-After a friend recommended their app for smartphones, which unlike the site is free, I started reading it mainly on my phone.
-Few days ago I had no internet connection on my phone, and instead of seeing an article I saw an error page saying it’s not reachable (the usual android’s built-in browser type).
-The url was something like http://www.haaretz.co.il/misc/smartphone-article/.premium-1.2070500, while the url for the same article in the regular site is http://www.haaretz.co.il/news/world/middle-east/.premium-1.2070500.
-This of course got me curious and a quick check showed that there is no problem accessing the mobile version from a desktop browser.
-So I went a head and wrote a simple proof-of-concept Greasemonkey script to demonstrate replacing missing premium content in the desktop site by content intended for the smartphone app.
+Haaretz‘s site became paywalled a couple of months ago, allowing users to read 10 “premium” articles before requiring payment.
+After a friend recommended their smartphone app, which unlike the site is free, I started reading it mainly on my phone.
+A few days ago I had no internet connection on my phone, and instead of seeing an article I saw an error page saying it wasn’t reachable (the usual Android built-in browser type).
+The URL was something like http://www.haaretz.co.il/misc/smartphone-article/.premium-1.2070500, while the URL for the same article on the regular site is http://www.haaretz.co.il/news/world/middle-east/.premium-1.2070500.
+This of course got me curious, and a quick check showed that there is no problem accessing the mobile version from a desktop browser.
+So I went ahead and wrote a simple proof-of-concept Greasemonkey script to demonstrate replacing missing premium content on the desktop site with content intended for the smartphone app.

 Continue reading Haaretz Premium Bypass Userscript POC